annakrystalli/rmacroRDM/README.md

 ### **data format**

 #### Structure it like a mini database.
+The idea is to mantain a master database to which new datasets are added.

-Structure would consist of:
+#### Structure would consist of:

 <br>